gmtisrad/movie-graph/README.md

 This project is for educational and non-commercial use only, in accordance with IMDB's dataset terms of use.

 ## Running the React Frontend
+The graph visualization is on `[localhost:5173/cosmograph](http://localhost:5173/cosmograph)`

-The frontend requires that the Graph webserver is running.
-As long as the CLI above is running, the webserver should be running.
+The frontend requires that the Graph webserver is running and the graph is imported.
+As long as the CLI above is running with an imported graph, the webserver should be running.

 The project includes a React frontend for visualizing the graph data.
 To run it locally:

 ### Prerequisites
 - Node.js 18+
-- pnpm (recommended) or npm
 - OMDB API key (for movie search functionality)

 ### Installation (Mac/Linux)